yuuliangg/cafe-profitability-powerbi-dashboard/README.md

 2. Open it using Microsoft Power BI Desktop.
 3. Use the slicers, filters, and report pages to explore profitability, costs, product performance, and operational recommendations.

-## Screenshots
-Add screenshots of the main dashboard pages here after exporting them from Power BI Desktop.

-Recommended screenshots:
-1. Main KPI overview page
-2. Revenue and profit trend page
-3. Cost breakdown page
-4. Product or location analysis page
-5. Recommendation page

 ## Notes
-The dataset is not included if it contains private, school-provided, or confidential information.
-The `.pbix` file is provided for portfolio demonstration purposes.
+The dataset is not included as it is school-provided